All Institute spaces are mobility-accessible:

 - A parking lot with several accessible parking spots is located on the south-facing side of South College Building, and about 200 yards to the west of Old Chapel.

 - We will maintain clear pathways for folks who use wheelchairs and other access devices in our event spaces.

 - We provide shuttle transport for any participant who would like to use it.
 Shuttle information can be found in the participant guidebook.

 - If you need additional assistance navigating Institute spaces, please contact a staff member.

-- Please choose chemical and fragrance-free products as much as possible this week, in order to make Institute events accessible to those community members with chemical sensitivities.
+- Please choose chemical and fragrance-free products as much as possible during the Institute week, in order to make Institute events accessible to those community members with chemical sensitivities.

 - We will not be monitoring anyone’s use of them; however, we ask all participants to be aware that certain products can create access barriers for others wishing to use the same spaces.

 In order to maintain a safe environment for community members with airborne food allergies, please refrain from bringing snacks containing nuts into event and classroom spaces or the residence halls.

 The Pioneer Valley Transit Authority (PVTA), our local public transportation system, has several area buses that are free to the public.
 Juniper staff are happy to help you read the maps and schedules in your registration folder.

 Please report any dietary needs in your registration form.
 Dinners on Sunday and Friday, and daily continental breakfast, will provide options for any folks who have reported dietary needs.
 The dining hall provides vegetarian, vegan, and gluten-free options.
 Please introduce yourself to the managers/chef at the dining commons for assistance.
 If you’d like to make an appointment with the dietician, please call: 413-545-2472